What you should know about hiring remote developers

 Next comes the hard skills check, which is a pretty straightforward step in hiring remote developers.

-Finally, a 2-month evaluation period starts where the newcomer gets a deep drive into work ethics, and the company-established rules and gets a chance to prove themself as a credible team player.
+Finally, a 2-month evaluation period starts where the newcomer gets a deep dive into work ethics, and the company-established rules and gets a chance to prove themself as a credible team player.
 The goal is to give a higher complexity task in this period to either identify the talented developer with high technical skills or drop the underperforming developer in the early stage.
 A probationary period is a good and proven practice in software development, especially when hiring remote talents.

 Tech companies usually spend some time in order to hire remote developers successfully, sometimes it can take weeks to close particular positions.
 If to do things right it's definitely possible to hire a developer or team and avoid the problems listed in this article.